Defective Seatbelt Attorney

-The moment a seat belt fails in an accident, and as a result, a person becomes injured; that person has all the legal right to seek compensations by filing a legal claim.
-If you or someone you know is a victim of injuries due to or made worse by a defective seat belt, please contact our personal injury lawyers in Houston today.
-At Willis Law Firm, we offer free, private case evaluation.
+When a seat belt fails in an accident a person becomes injured.
+If you or someone you know is a victim of injuries due to or made worse by a defective seat belt, please contact our personal injury lawyers today.

 Seat Belt Failure Report In The United States

-The report shows that seat belt failures are common in America than people realize.
-According to NHTSA (National Highway Traffic Safety Administration), an estimation of about 3 million people gets injured every year due to seat belt failure.
-The report further mentions that about 40,000 people die because of preventable seat belt failures.
-Infarct, when it comes to rollover kind of accident, seat belt failure is said to be the main factor that contributes to severe injuries.
+Seat belt failures are too common in America.
+According to NHTSA (National Highway Traffic Safety Administration), an estimated 3 million people are injured yearly because of failed seatbelts.
+Forty thousand people die because of preventable seat belt failures.
+When it comes to rollover accident, seat belt failure are the main factor contributing to severe injuries.

 Seat Belt Injuries And The Second Collision

-Professionals divide all car accidents into different segments or phases.
-The first segment is when a cat hits an object or another vehicle.
-The second segment is when car occupants hit or suffer an injury due to an impact with something in the car or any other object.
+Professionals divide car accidents into different segments.
+The first segment is when a car hits an object.
+The second segment is when car occupants impact with something in the car.

-During the second segment or phase of a car accident, the consequences of seat belt failure are severe to the vehicle occupant.
+During the second segment of a car accident, the consequences of seat belt failure are severe.
 The primary function of a seat belt is minimizing impact injuries.
-As such, when they fail, there is nothing to limit the damages or injuries from an impact.
+So when they fail, nothing can limit the damages or injuries from an impact.

 Injuries to the spine, abdomen, chest, head, and extremities are common when a defective seat belt is involved.
-As such, a victim of such an accident may suffer from serious internal bleeding, pinched nerves, extreme whiplash, and other internal organ injuries.
+As such, a victim may suffer from serious internal bleeding, pinched nerves, extreme whiplash, and other internal organ injuries.

 What Can Make A Seat Belt Fail?

-The sad truth is that sometimes seat belt installation, manufacturing, and/or design may be defective, causing a vehicle to have a defective seat belt.
-Below are some of the leading factors that lead to seat belt failure:
+Seat belt installation, manufacturing, and defective design may be the root cause of a defective seat belt.
+Below are some of the main factors leading to seat belt failure:

 A Poorly Mounted System